City-Specific HOA Laws β€” Los Angeles, CALIFORNIA

 & Local Ordinances 2026

 How Los Angeles municipal codes interact with California HOA laws.
-Protect your rights against unfair fines and violations.
+Protect your rights against unfair fines, selective enforcement, and violations.

 California Civil Code 4751 prohibits HOAs from unreasonably restricting ADUs in Los Angeles